adamtow/notecuts/docs/English.md

 > You can also choose **Add Text to Note** to append text to the selected note without having to leave the Shortcuts app.

+#### Adding a Shortcut

-In the new note, add some shortcuts to run by prefixing them with the `▶️` character.
+In the new note, add a command to run a shortcut by prefixing the  shortcut name with the `▶️` character.
 For instance:

 ```
 ▶️ Speak Random Number